 3 Justification

 Earlier work on AR and MR, such as TR 26.998 (5G Glass-type AR/MR), identified multiple aspects of normative work to support “5G/AR Real-time Communication” (clause 8.4).
 TR 26.998 identified normative work needed to support delivery of immersive media via RTP for IMS-based and WebRTC-based conversational services.
 Such normative work has not been fully exploited during Release 18 when the 5G_RTP WI was completed at the SA4 #127 meeting.
-TS 26.522 includes three new RTP header extensions and a new RTCP extended report for supporting conversational services based on traditional media and XR media in 5G systems [1].
+TS 26.522 includes three new RTP header extensions and a new RTCP extended report for supporting the delivery of traditional conversational media and the new XR media in the 5G System.

-SA2 has studied enhanced PDU set based QoS handling and enhanced QoS handling for XR services in the Release-19 study FS_XRM_ph2.
-SA2 identified the key issues such as enhanced support of PDU set based QoS handling, PDU set information identification for end-to-end encrypted XRM traffic, traffic detection and QoS flow mapping for multiplexed data flows and QoS handling for dynamically changing traffic characteristics.
-SA2 required support from SA4 for handling the below key issues related to the RTP protocol perspective.
+SA2 has studied enhanced QoS handling for XR services in the Release-19 study FS_XRM_ph2.
+SA2 identified the key issues such as enhancements for support of PDU set based QoS handling, PDU set information identification for end-to-end encrypted XRM traffic, traffic detection and QoS flow mapping for multiplexed data flows and QoS handling for dynamically changing traffic characteristics.
+SA2 required support from SA4 for handling some key issues related to the RTP protocol perspective.
 For this reason, SA4 has launched and completed a Rel.
 19 study item on the topic (FS_5G_RTP_Ph2).
-The study conclusions recommended normative specification for several key issues related to RTP and RTCP in order to better support real-time media transport for conversational services in the 5G system for both WebRTC and IMS.
-The key issues are (please see the FS_5G_RTP_Ph2 study item description and TR 26.822 for further details):
+The study conclusions recommended doing normative specification for several key issues related to RTP and RTCP in order to better support real-time media transport for conversational services in the 5G system for both WebRTC and IMS.
+These are described in TR 26.822.

-Inaccuracy of the PDU Set Size (PSSize) information (*).

-QoS handling requirements for lone PDU (*).

-Enhancements for application-layer FEC support.
-No normative work expected.

-AL-FEC awareness for PDU Set handling (*).

-RTP transport of XR metadata.
-No normative work expected.

-PDU Set marking for XR streams with RTP end-to-end encryption.
-No normative work expected.

-RTCP messages to better support XR services in 5G.
-No normative work expected.

-RTP retransmission in supporting XR services in 5G. (*)

-Feasibility of RTP multiplexing options for transport of XR media streams. (*)

-Use cases and intended deployment scenarios for enhancements of RTP header extension for PDU Set marking.
-No normative work expected.

-Enhancements of RTP header extension for PDU Set marking.
-No normative work expected.

-Enhancements of data burst marking (and data traffic characteristics) (*)

-Applicability of the RTP header extension for PDU Set marking to different PDU Set types

-Traffic detection and QoS flow mapping for multiplexed media stream data flows

-Media and metadata delivery over multiple sessions.
-No normative work expected.

-(*) Subject to RAN2 and/or SA2 feedback and coordination.

-NOTE: The introduction of QUIC is not a subject of this work item.

 This work item focuses on optimizing the use of RTP for the transport of real-time XR media (including conversational media) and associated metadata.

+NOTE 1: The introduction of QUIC is not a subject of this work item.

-The use of the IMS Data Channel is still supported by existing services such as MTSI but is outside the scope of this work.
+NOTE 2: The use of the IMS Data Channel is outside the scope of this work.

 4 Objective

 The work item aims to: